Posted on: September 23, 2020

-If you go to Amsterdam without knowing the attractions and fun activities, you might get bored.
-It would be a shame if you missed the city highlights and you don’t want to end up in tourist traps or boring cafes.
+Visiting Amsterdam without knowing the attractions and fun activities is not a good idea.
+You’ll get bored.
+It would be a shame if you missed the city highlights.
+You don’t want to end up in tourist traps or boring cafes, right?

 The solution?
-Check out this list with five things to do in Amsterdam and impress your fellow travellers with these original and educational activities.
+Check out this list with five things to do in Amsterdam below.
+Impress your fellow travellers with these original and educational activities.

 There is a lot to do in ‘De Wallen‘.
 Also for those who want to learn something.
 There are currently five museums in Amsterdam Red Light District.
 At these museums you can learn more about cannabis, prostitution, the Red Light District, religion, erotica and… watches.

 Located on the famous street in the Red Light District one can find Amsterdam’s cannabis museum.
 It was founded in 1985 by one of Holland’s most important cannabis pioneers: Ben Dronkers – who’s also the CEO of Sensi Seeds.
 He was one of the first to become commercially involved with cannabis in Amsterdam from the 1970s onwards.